adrien-bon/bevy_ecs_tiled/book/src/design/why_tiled.md

 - support for both isometric and hexagonal maps
 - native support for animated tiled

-Since I specifically wanted to work with hexagonal maps the choice was obvious for me!
+Since I specifically wanted to work with hexagonal maps the choice was obvious for me !

 However, if it's not your case and you just want to use orthogonal map, you could give a shot at using [LDTK](https://ldtk.io/) instead, especially using the [`bevy_ecs_ldtk` crate](https://github.com/Trouv/bevy_ecs_ldtk).
 Or stay with [Tiled](https://www.mapeditor.org/), it also works :)